aria2/aria2/doc/manual-src/en/aria2c.rst

 aria2.conf
 ~~~~~~~~~~

-By default, aria2 parses ``$HOME/.aria2/aria2.conf`` as a configuraiton
+By default, aria2 parses ``$HOME/.aria2/aria2.conf`` as a
-file.
-You can specify the path to configuration file using
+configuraiton file.
+You can specify the path to configuration file
-:option:`--conf-path` option.
-If you don't want to use the configuraitonf
+using :option:`--conf-path` option.
+If you don't want to use the
-file, use :option:`--no-conf` option.
+configuraiton file, use :option:`--no-conf` option.

 The configuration file is a text file and has 1 option per each
 line.
 In each line, you can specify name-value pair in the format: